 Remember, everyone is different.
 Genetics play a big role in how much hair you have.
 You may know some guys who barely have any facial hair.
 Maybe they have what’s called “peach fuzz," or light, fine hair all over their face.
 Likewise, there are many teens who can grow a full beard early in their high school years.

 If you do have excess body hair on your back or other areas that you want to get rid of, talk to your doctor.
-There are processes such as waxing that can remove unwanted hair.
+There are processes such as waxing and lasers that can remove unwanted hair.